Are you in your first trimester and struggling with morning sickness and nausea?

-During the first couple of months of pregnancy, most Mom-To-Bes have to deal with morning sickness, exhaustion, and emotional imbalance.
-There are even some poor moms who have to cope with these symptoms until the very end of pregnancy.
-So trust me, the only enjoyable part of being pregnant in your first trimester is the excitement for the actual Baby, the rest pretty much stinks.
+During the first couple of months of pregnancy, most Mom-To-Bes have to deal with nausea, exhaustion, and emotional imbalance.
+There are even some pitiable women who have to cope with these symptoms until the very end of pregnancy.
+So trust me, the only enjoyable part of being pregnant in your first trimester is the excitement for the actual Baby, the rest pretty much sucks.

 After a few days of morning sickness past, I was looking into natural remedies that would help me cope with it.
 I tried a bunch of them, but not all of them actually worked for me.
 Just be aware that every person is different and not everything works for everyone.